 Baby’s from a smoking home are at 60% more likely to be at risk of SIDS.
 If you smoke 10 cigarettes a day in pregnancy, your baby is 4 times more likely to die from SIDS, than if you don’t.
 It’s unknown the risk of e-cigarettes or vaping on baby’s health.

-The safest option for you and baby is to give up smoking altogether.
+The safest option for you and your baby is to give up smoking altogether.

 Breastmilk itself is full of antibodies and immunity boosters that formula isn’t.
 This immunity helps new-borns fight off infection quickly.
 It’s also known to be better for their airways and reduce their risk to allergy.
 The motion of breastfeeding also helps your baby coordinate their breathing/swallow reflex makes their airways develop quicker and stronger.

 Your baby is at the lowest risk of SIDS if they have their own sleep area in your room for at least 6 months.
 This bed can be a bassinet or crib ideally next to mom’s side of the bed.